Pythonimous/ficbot/README.md

 # Ficbot

-An AI-powered Fan Fiction Writing Assistant.
+An AI-powered character-generating assistant!

-Ficbot is a machine learning-based system that provides various tools to make a good starting point for an aspiring writer when they need a character, but don't know where to start.
+Ficbot is a machine learning-based system that provides various tools to make a good starting point for aspiring writers who need a character but don't know where to start.

 The main driving force behind this project was the availability of similarly structured anime character data on websites like [MyAnimeList](https://myanimelist.net/).